dena-sohrabi/There/readme.md

 - Written in Swift UI
 - macOS 13+

+## Roadmap

+We want to keep the app as simple as possible.
+But here are the things we're considering for future versions:

+- [ ] Widgets
+- [ ] Time slider to view future/past times
+- [ ] Auto-update
+- [ ] Apple Script API for third-party integrations i.e. Raycast

 ## Contributions

 Contributions are welcome!
 For simple fixes or improvements feel free to open a PR with the smallest change.